 How Do You Take Aloe Vera?

 Aloe vera juice can be found at any health food store.
 If you don’t like the taste, you can add a squeeze of lemon.
-Alternatively, it also comes in concentrated capsule form.
-Dosage should be a maximum of quarter of a cup a day.
-You can start with half the dose to make sure it doesn’t cause any stomach cramps.
+Dosage should not exceed a quarter of a cup per day.

 Aloe Vera Side Effects

 Although generally considered safe, prolonged use of aloe vera can produce symptoms such as hives or rash in some people.
 Those with heart disease, kidney disease, thyroid disease, or electrolyte abnormalities should also avoid taking aloe vera.
 Some of the compounds in aloe may also interact with certain medications such as prescription drugs for diabetes, digestive problems and heard conditions.

 Aloe vera is not recommended for women who are pregnant or breastfeeding.
 It is best to consult with a health professional before giving it to young children.